logigearcorp/docs.testarchitect.com/content/user-guide/getting-started/working-with-testarchitect-client/advanced-features-of-testarchitect-client/diff-tool/diff-tool-for-project-items/_index.md

             ![](/images/TA_Help/Images/diff_tool_break_word.png)

--   **Missing lines**: Sometimes, lines existing in one project item do not exist in the compared item.
+-   Missing lines: Sometimes, lines existing in one project item do not exist in the compared item.
 Lines in an item that are found to have no counterparts are highlighted in blue, with all the text in red.
 In the compared item, the corresponding blank lines are colored grey; if no such corresponding blank lines exist, they are automatically inserted, to maintain visual correspondence.

     ![](/images/TA_Help/Images/diff_tool_missing_blocks.png)

 {{<note>}}

-**Interface entity comparisons** are a special case.
+Interface entity comparisons are a special case.
 Unlike other project items, the order in which an interface entity's actions lines \(interface element and interface entity setting lines\) appear is basically inconsequential.
 Hence it is possible for two interface entities to look very different, yet be functionally identical.
 In addition to the usual highlighting rules, the Diff Tool automatically rearranges the two compared interface entities' action lines, so that they ultimately appear in their respective Item panels grouped into four distinct sections:

 ![](/images/TA_Help/Images/ug_diff_tool_interface_entities.png)

-1.  **Header**: Contains interface entity and [interface entity setting](/automation-guide/action-based-testing-language/built-in-actions/test-support-actions/interface-handling/interface-entity-setting) action lines.
+1. Header: Contains interface entity and [interface entity setting](/automation-guide/action-based-testing-language/built-in-actions/test-support-actions/interface-handling/interface-entity-setting) action lines.
-2.  **Missing**: Contains action lines present in only one of the two interface entities.
+2. Missing: Contains action lines present in only one of the two interface entities.
-3.  **Differences**: Contains action lines that the tool has determined to be corresponding lines \(due to similarities\), but which nevertheless have differences, which are highlighted.
+3. Differences: Contains action lines that the tool has determined to be corresponding lines \(due to similarities\), but which nevertheless have differences, which are highlighted.
-4.  **Identicalness**: Contains fully matching action lines.
+4. Identicalness: Contains fully matching action lines.

 ## Working with multiple Diff Tool windows